 Pro Tip: Carefully time your visit to the transit center.
 You’ll want to go during feeding time but the center doesn’t have a website, so ask your hotel to check the times for you or get the contact info from Trip Advisor.

-Yala is the crown jewel of Sri Lanka’s wildlife parks.
+Yala is the crown jewel of wildlife parks and one of the most popular spots for a Sri Lanka wildlife safari.
 Yala was born in 1938 during the British Colonial period.
 It is home to over 44 mammal and 215 bird species but everyone goes for the leopards.
 It has the largest concentration of them in the country.

 But beware, the leopards are nocturnal creatures and aren’t always willing to put on a show for the tourists.
 We did see a leopard when we were there, but finding it was like playing Where’s Waldo.
 And once spotted, we had to queue up with other jeeps to get a peek at the animal.